JiaXinEu/tp/docs/UserGuide.md

 ## 3. Target user/audience

 TeachStack is tailored for computer science instructors, currently only for those in NUS.
+This is due to our constraints on email, studentID, grading scheme format.

 ## 3.1 Assumptions
 1. We assume that users are passionate educators who wish to see their students succeed.
 This is important as TeachStack mainly allows instructors to track the performance of weaker students, so the application can only demonstrate its full potential in the hands of instructors who care.